-Our programs for AFP members only.
+Our programs are for AFP members only.
 Membership is by invitation only (you will receive an invitational email at the beginning of each year).
 There are no GPA minimums to participate and no need to formally apply.
-Level of commitment is up to you.
+The level of commitment is up to you.
 Events are spread out throughout the Academic Year and summer.
 Fellows participate in programs of their own choosing and to the extent they are able.
 We have 1-2 big Membership Meetings per semester that we everyone will attend, and everyone gets our weekly newsletter.

 Alternative Spring Break in DC